ASSERT-KTH/assert-gold-mine/internships.md

 - in a lab (eg Ye at PoluY, Kashayar at ETH)

 ### Paid internships
 If you're paid by the company / lab, you take a leave of absence.
-This decreases your TA duties accordingly.
+This decreases your TA duties accordingly (20% TA = 2.4 months internships).
 See with HR.

 ## Unpaid internships